 Operating a motor vehicle on the Elmhurst University campus is a privilege that may be revoked for non-compliance with the University's motor vehicle regulations.
 Persons operating a motor vehicle on campus must familiarize themselves with parking expectations and regulations, and each driver must assume responsibility for established rules and laws.
 Citations may be issued for a violation of the motor vehicle regulations.
 The University reserves the right to immobilize vehicles involved in repeated parking violations, which may incur additional fees or fines.
 The University reserves the right to have vehicles towed from campus, at the vehicle owner's expense, for 3 or more repeated parking violations or if the vehicle is parked in a restricted parking area.
 Towing fees may be required to be paid prior to retrieving the vehicle.
-Immobilization fees must be paid before or at the time of removal.
+Immobilization fees incurred for each day the parking boot is on the vehicle, must be paid before or at the time of removal.